vlkv/reggatad/README.md

 Example of data in form of (column_family, key, value).
 ```
-(counter, file_id, 1) // This is a monotonically increasing counter for files ids, atomically increment-and-get.
+(counter, file_path_id, 1) // This is a source for file_path ids.
+// A monotonically increasing counter for files ids, atomically increment-and-get.
+// It's implemented with MergeOperator in rocksDB.

 (file_path, /a/b, 1) // This is like an index on "path" property
 (file, 1:path, /a/b)